All Episodes

 But there's a substantial chance that either they aren't real people or they are real people responding to something that is inorganic, right?

-In other words, whoever it was who took me to task for my saying that Charlie wanted the MRNA shots removed from the market was working for those who want the MRNA shots to stay on the market.
+In other words, whoever it was who took me to task for my saying that Charlie wanted the mRNA shots removed from the market was working for those who want the mRNA shots to stay on the market.

 In this case, these are people who are working for those who would callously allow others to be injured and to be killed.

-And my feeling is they've earned this, whoever they are, even if the intermediaries are uh just suckers who are believing some online portrayal that's nonsense.
+And my feeling is they've earned this, whoever they are, even if the intermediaries are just suckers who are believing some online portrayal that's nonsense.

 Now it's time to get them removed totally from the market.

-I say absolutely and congratulations, Charlie.
+I say, absolutely, and congratulations, Charlie.

-Let me know how I can help with the next step, Mark says the last step.
+Let me know how I can help with the next step.

 He says, we are doing holy work together with two exclamation marks and a smiling emoji.